 Would you like some Port?
-In the cellars of Porto you may taste whichever Port wine you’d like.
+In the cellars of Porto (or Oporto) you may taste whichever Port wine you’d like.

 UNESCO’s World Heritage Centre’s short description of site no. 755: